zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

 To install all that stuff here is a [ebuild](https://github.com/zaufi/zaufi-overlay/blob/master/sys-apps/paludis-hooks/paludis-hooks-scm.ebuild) in my overlay.
-And yes, that `scm` is the only version ;-) cuz I'm permanently doing some improvements...
+And yes, that `scm` is the only version ;-) cuz I'm permanently doing some improvements w/o any release plan.

 **NOTE**: To use it w/ Python 3 as a default interpreter make sure you have an [appropriate](/gentoo/2013/12/11/paludis-python3/) paludis version installed.